Typhoon Pamela (1976)

 Typhoon Pamela was a powerful typhoon that struck the U.S. territory of Guam in May 1976, causing about $500 million in damage (USD).
 The sixth named storm and third typhoon of the 1976 Pacific typhoon season, Pamela developed on May 14 from a trough in the Federated States of Micronesia in the area of the Nomoi Islands.
 It executed a counterclockwise loop and slowly intensified, bringing heavy rains to the islands in the region.
 Ten people died on Chuuk due to a landslide.
 After beginning a steady northwest motion toward Guam, Pamela attained its peak winds of 240 km/h.

 On May 21, the large eye of the typhoon crossed Guam, producing typhoon-force winds (greater than 118 km/h or 73 mph) for a period of 18 hours.
 An estimated 80% of the buildings on the island were damaged to some degree, including 3,300 houses that were destroyed.
-Pamela's slow motion produced 856 mm of rainfall, making May 1976 the wettest on record in Guam.
+Pamela's slow motion produced 856 mm of rainfall, making May 1976 the wettest month on record in Guam.
 Despite the high damage, well-executed warnings kept the death toll to only one.
 After affecting the island, the typhoon weakened and turned northeastward, passing near Iwo Jima before becoming an extratropical cyclone.